Sports coaching - host organisation

 • Coach under a recognised club or organisation (school teams only eligible if under a club/trust)

-• Have internet and a device with camera/mic, plus a phone for filming sessions.
+• Have internet access and a device with camera and microphone, plus a phone or other device for filming coaching sessions.

 Why this partnership matters